ryandvmartin/blog/content/home/about.md

 # Biography {#bio}

+I am a geologist turned geostatistician who loves to develop innovative solutions for geostatistical and geological modeling problems.
+My PhD thesis revolved around several data-driven solutions that address complex and important components of a geostatistical modeling workflow, with the goal of reducing subjectivity and increasing reproducibility between practitioners.
+My tool of choice is Python.

-I am a PhD candidate at the University of Alberta studying Geostatistics for uncertainty characterizations in natural systems.
-Following my MSc at the University of Waterloo I worked as an exploration geologist in northern Ontario at a syenite-hosted gold deposit.
+After obtaining my MSc at the University of Waterloo in 2012, I worked as an exploration geologist in northern Ontario at a syenite-hosted gold deposit.
+In 2014 I began at Center for Computational Geostatistics at the University of Alberta, and obtained my PhD in Geostatistics in early 2019.

+I have worked in several research areas including: locally varying anisotropy (LVA), LVA parameter inference, LVA field modeling, high-performance computing (HPC), Python library development, implicit boundary modeling, clustering and spatial clustering, local change of support, and estimation and simulation methodologies for recoverable reserves.
 I have a keen interest in geochemistry, mineral chemistry, spatial clustering, implicit modeling, locally varying anisotropy and other non-stationary geostatistical topics.

-I am a self-taught programmer that enjoys the `art` of Fortran.
-I excel at creating *mildly* inefficient research code that accomplishes a variety of tasks.
-Of special interest, I enjoy compiling and testing various numerical libraries; sparse solvers, binary storage, parallel computing, etc, developing python code for [pygeostat](http://ccgalberta.com/pygeostat), writing research papers, geeking out over computers and components and [CS:GO](http://blog.counter-strike.net/).